Today, I’m excited to share with you another recipe that my family really enjoys, the Lemon Soufflé Cheesecake.

 Next, we move on to the star of the show, the filling.
-In a mixer bowl, we beat together the cream cheese, sour cream, and sugar until very smooth.
-Then, we add the egg yolks, one at a time, ensuring each is well incorporated before adding the next.
+Grab your trusty mixer bowl and work that cream cheese, sour cream, and sugar into a silky, flawless blend.

 The final step in preparing our filling involves whipping the egg whites with cream of tartar.
 This process is crucial as it introduces air into the mixture, resulting in a filling that’s light and fluffy.